-Frank has been running for eleven years and in that time completed seven half marathons and 12 marathons — still reaching for that Boston Qualifier.
+Frank has been running for thirteen years and in that time completed seven half marathons and 12 marathons — still reaching for that Boston Qualifier.
 For him, the best part of pacing is seeing someone achieve a goal they’ve been working towards.
 “In the past I’ve seen people who have been part of our pace group, and they have thanked me for helping them get to their goal time.”

-Her fifth year pacing the CCRR, Lainie is excited to run her 14th half marathon.
+Her sixth year pacing the CCRR, Lainie is excited to run another half marathon.
 Although she began running for her health, she was happy to discover a hidden society of amazing, like-minded people.
 She loves showing her children that anything is possible — even running 13.1-26.2 miles at a time.
 She enjoys chasing those faster than her and loves training with those who just started.
 Her favorite motto: Run if you can, walk if you have to, crawl if you must, but never, ever give up!”

 Michelle has been a runner for six years and in that time has completed 35 half marathons and 10 marathons.
 The best thing to her about pacing is helping runners overcome the tough parts of a race and accomplish their goals!
 “At the end of the day, if I helped someone in any way, it makes it all worth it!”